IllusionMods/KK_Plugins/README.md

 v3.3 Fix wrong normals after loading a character sometimes, fix default values when loading a character in to the character maker from class menu, fix balls dropdown not reloading the uncensor on change<br/>
 v3.4 Fix liquid textures being removed on changing characters<br/>
 v3.5 Added a message that displays if the skin texture has become corrupt and attempts a fix (Thanks @ManlyMarco)<br/>
+v3.5.1 Reduce false positives for the above change<br/>
 </details>

 #### KK_Subtitles